 • A platform where skills are just markdown files that can instruct the agent to do anything

 We warned about this in our OpenClaw Security Guide and Plugins & Skills Guide.
 The 26% vulnerability rate across 31,000 agent skills that researchers found earlier wasn’t a ceiling โ€” it was a floor.
-ClawHub hit 12% outright malicious (not just vulnerable), and that’s only what one audit caught.
+ClawHub hit 12% outright malicious in the initial sample (not just vulnerable).
+The full registry audit brought the number to 7.5% โ€” lower per-skill, but 1,103 malicious skills in absolute terms.

 The ClawHavoc campaign didn’t require any technical exploits.
 No zero-days.
 No code execution vulnerabilities.
 As security researcher Paul McCarty put it: this is “a supply chain attack… relying on social engineering and the lack of security review in the skills publication process.”